Davidhordijk/Catalanverbtrainer/README.md

 - [x] test and delete gramatically impossible times
 - [ ] fix imperatiu (if only imperatiu and all tenses are selected, sometimes it still becomes indicatiu)
 - [ ] duocards like flow: User input: wrong answer: "<- arrow" right answer: "-> arrow"
+- [ ] Fix jumping of elements when things change
+- [ ] random verb button
+- [ ] add reflexive verbs and program pronouns (for all forms, probably easier)
+- [ ] add rest of regular verbs / make system
+- [ ] think of way to recognise and classify regular verbs so that all of the can be used without having a database with all of them in there